edwardwillis/corepython/WORKSHOP.md

 In this workshop, we'll use a simple shop service to focus our attention on the core mechanics of making web requests in Python, without the added complexity of AI.

 In future sessions, we'll build on this foundation to show how you can connect to AI services, such as LLMs, using Python.

+### What is HTTP?

+HTTP (Hypertext Transfer Protocol) is the foundational protocol used by web browsers and APIs to send and receive data over the internet.

+Much of the internet's communication is built on HTTP requests.
+For example, when you book a hotel using the booking.com app on your phone, each step in the process sends requests to their backend services.
+Similarly, searching for something on Google in your browser triggers a series of web requests behind the scenes.

 ### Why Python?